Is Bitcoin Mining Profitable in 2020?

 Why are miners still mining Bitcoin if it’s not profitable?

-Well, many miners need to cash in their BTC to pay for costs, and they’re the miners that probably switched off after the halving.
-However, many mining farms and solo miners can cover the costs, and they see it as a long term investment.
+Many solo BTC miners need to cash in their block reward to pay for costs, and they’re the miners that probably switched off after the halving.
+However, many mining farms and some solo miners can cover the costs, and they see it as a long term investment.

 According to Tradeblocks, the average cost to mine a BTC is $12,500, and cheaper for mining farms who have struck up deals with electricity firms.
 So you can be sure, once the price is over $12,500 a BTC many more miners will switch back on, and mine Bitcoin at a profit once again.